miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 handled the same way on any host OS that can handle it is the answer.
 That means Macs AND Windows (through WSL) for the ultimate in whole tech infrastructures that flow like water between heterogeneous hardware.
-And now development and deployment is more like just development&#151;and a much simplified form of single-tenant development at that.
+And now development and deployment is more like just development—and a much simplified form of single-tenant development at that.

 OMG, so many subtopics in this discussion.
 All to work up the clarity and the